 Paying or settling the debt will mean that a satisfaction of judgment can be filed with the court where the judgment was entered.
 The creditor usually does this but if they don’t, or forget, or just don’t care, then you can do it yourself.
 Eventually the satisfaction of judgment will be reported on your credit reports and that’s good for your credit.
 However, you’ll still have a judgment on your credit reports.
 Paying it off doesn’t take it off of your credit reports.
 But still it’s better than being garnished or having your bank accounts levied which is what will happen if you do nothing.
 (Unless of course you’re self employed or unemployed, because then you can’t be garnished.
-If you don’t have a bank account or don’t keep money in your bank account then your money won’t be levied when the creditor serves the bank the bank levy.)
+If you don’t have a bank account or don’t keep money in your bank account then your money won’t be levied when the creditor serves the bank levy on the bank.)

 Fighting the Judgment’s Validity can sometimes work too.
 Rarely, but sometimes, you might have a viable defense against the judgment such as you were out of the country or out of state when it was “allegedly” served on you at your place of residence or work at time the Creditor/Plaintiff claims you were served.
-When you can proven that you were in Figi or Cancun passed out on the beach and you have the Facebook and Instagram posts to prove it, you might have a good defense to the judgment. there are very few defenses to a judgment once it is entered, but if you weren’t served, that’s a defense that can still work for you.
+When you can prove that you were in Figi or Cancun passed out on the beach and your friends have the Facebook and Instagram posts to prove it, you might have a good defense to the judgment.
+There are very few defenses to a judgment once it is entered, but if you weren’t served, that’s a defense that can still work for you.
 If you don’t mind paying your own attorney some good money to prove it.

 Under the Fair Credit Reporting Act (or FCRA) a judgment will remain on your credit reports for seven (7) years but longer if the length of time that the judgment will remain valid is longer than the seven year period.
-For instance in California, a Judgment is valid for ten (10) years from the entry date of the judgment.
-However, a California Judgment can also be renewed for an additional ten years and then it will be reported on your credit reports for an additional ten years.
+For instance in California, a Judgment is valid for ten (10) years from the entry date of the judgment or from the Renewal Date of the Judgment.

-If you do nothing about the judgment, then if possible, the creditor will garnish your wages, record the Abstract of Judgment at your local County Recorder’s Office thereby creating a judgment lien on your home and other real estate and every few months levy your bank accounts.
+If you do nothing about the judgment, in California, then whenever possible, the creditor/plaintiff will garnish your wages, record the Abstract of Judgment at your local County Recorder’s Office thereby creating a judgment lien on your home and other real estate, and on top of that, every few months the creditor/plaintiff can levy your bank accounts.
 They can also do something embarrassing and potentially devastating which is to have you brought into court for a judgment debtor’s exam.
 You receive a subpoena ordering you to go to court to explain the nature and location of your assets under oath under penalty of perjury and if you don’t show up, the court issues a warrant to arrest you.
-You make an illegal right turn and go to jail.
-But if you’re Judgment Proof, in other words, you’re on social security disability or are otherwise unemployed with no income or a protected income and you don’t have any bank accounts and you don’t own any real estate, then they can tell their tale to the judge like an moron suffering cacophonous anger and still obtain nothing from you.
+You make a rolling right turn, get caught, and go to jail.
+But if you’re Judgment Proof, in other words, you’re on social security disability, VA Disability, or are otherwise unemployed with no income or a protected income and you don’t have any bank accounts and you don’t own any real estate, then they can tell their tale to the judge but they won’t get anything.

-If you file bankruptcy against the judgment creditor, then at least the judgment will be void, but it will still be on the credit reports for the full seven years from the entry date of the judgment.
-However, the judgment creditor will no longer be able to renew the judgment lien or Abstract of Judgment because a void judgment cannot be renewed.
+If you file bankruptcy against the judgment creditor/plaintiff, then at least the judgment will be void, but it will still be on the credit reports for the full seven years from the entry date of the judgment.
+Additionally, the judgment creditor/plaintiff will no longer be able to renew the judgment lien or Abstract of Judgment because a void judgment cannot be renewed.
 If the creditor attempts to do so, then you can sue him for violating the discharge injunction as provided by the bankruptcy code.

 In Summary, if the judgment is unpaid, then the creditor can collect from you.
-If you have not assets nor income that can be collected from, then he can’t collect from you.
+If you have no assets nor income that can be collected from, then he can’t collect from you.
 If you file bankruptcy, then he can’t collect from you unless the bankruptcy code allows it for some reason, which is rare.
 If you are able to pay then the debt will eventually reflect that the judgment was satisfied and that’s good for your credit scores and also tells future creditors that this judgment is at least benign and can no longer cause trouble.
 If you can pay in full, close to it, or sometimes over, you could get the creditor to help you to petition the court to set aside the judgment or vacate the judgment.
 The credit reporting agencies such as Trans Union, Equifax and Experian don’t report vacated judgments.
 However, you may have to ask them to remove the judgment or even threaten them to get it done.

 This Just In: According to an article published by Experian in June of 2018, they no longer routinely report judgments.
 This article is still important because they apparently haven’t gone back into your credit reports and removed all the judgments which were already reported.
 Those are still there.
 However, they are no longer collecting new public records of judgments and reporting them except for bankruptcies.
 Click Here For More Information.

-For more detail on how to settle a judgment or how to file a satisfaction of judgment or a motion to set aside a judgment, have a look at the Attorney’s Guide to Credit Repair.
+For more detail on how to settle a judgment or how to file a satisfaction of judgment or a motion to set aside a judgment, have a look at the Guide that the Pros use, linked below.